Download Navisworks Manage | Navisworks Free Trial | Autodesk

 How to buy

 If your trial expires, you cannot extend the trial period.
-For short-term needs, you can purchase a monthly subscription and turn off automatic renewal (to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan (US Site).
+For short-term needs, you can purchase a monthly subscription and turn off automatic renewal (to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan.

 If your installation or product download fails, try using the Browser Download method instead (not available in macOS).
 We recommend disabling pop-up blockers and trying a different browser, such as Chrome or Explorer.
 For more solutions, check out our guide to troubleshooting Autodesk product download issues.